NEW DELHI, Aug 12 (Thomson Reuters Foundation) - Four

-Indian doctors in Nigeria say being forced to treat Ebola patients - report
+Indian doctors in Nigeria say they are being forced to treat Ebola

 The doctors, who are working at the Primus Hospital in the Nigerian capital Abuja, said despite their fear of contracting the disease, they were ordered not to leave.